Payments and levies for self-employed workers in 2026: taxes, social security, health and flat-rate tax

 Health and social security debt can build up quickly.
 How exactly does it work if you’re self-employed and what if your employer doesn’t pay your insurance?
 Find out in the next article.

-Social insurance contributions are set at a minimum of CZK 4,759 for 2025.
+Social insurance contributions for 2026 are set at a minimum of CZK 5,720.
 For social insurance, the advances change in the month in which you submit your statement for the year, usually in April.
-Either you set your new minimum advance payments higher or the ones calculated on the basis of your income and expenditure statement for the previous year.
+Either you set your new minimum advance payments higher or those calculated on the basis of the income and expenditure statement you submitted last year.
 As with health insurance, if you’re already paying more than the minimum, you don’t need to worry about anything.

-For self-employed workers who carry out secondary activities, the minimum advance payment for social insurance will rise to CZK 1,496 in 2025.
-However, if they are starting a business, they will pay no advance for the first year.
+For self-employed persons who carry out secondary activities, the minimum advance payment for social insurance will rise to CZK 1,574 in 2026.
+However, if they are starting a business, they pay no advance for the first year.

 Tip for article

 Unfortunately, not every business is successful or promising.
-We have discussed how to dissolve a business legally, time-wise and financially in our article.
+We have discussed how to dissolve a business legally, temporally and financially in our article.

 Summary